Turmeric Paste Dosage, Side Effects & Precautions

 For occasional relief from sciatica pain, migraines, sore muscles, throat infections and other temporary inflammation conditions, a teaspoon of turmeric paste can be taken at the first sign of symptoms.

 Once again, it’s best consumed with food or just after a meal.
 Though it can be taken on an empty stomach if you tolerate turmeric powder and black pepper well.

 Ginger added to your turmeric paste, as recommended in these step by step instructions for how to make golden paste, can help prevent an upset stomach.

 Ginger turmeric tea is also usually a better choice for cold and flu symptoms like sore throats and persistent coughing.

 7 Curcumin and Golden Paste Side Effects and Precautions

 While turmeric has GRAS status (generally recognized as safe), and rarely has serious side effects like prescription drugs, there are a few precautions to be aware of with this herb and its curcumin compound.

 - High doses of turmeric may cause an upset stomach, indigestion, yellow stools and even diarrhea.
 Taking golden paste with food should minimize side effects.

-- Avoid high potency curcumin supplements if taking blood thinning medications like warfarin.
+- Avoid high potency curcumin supplements if taking blood thinning medications.
 Also discussed taking regular turmeric, such as daily golden paste, with your doctor if on blood thinning drugs.